A new class of higher-ordered/extended Boussinesq system for efficient numerical simulations by splitting operators: Reformulation of the extended Boussinesq system

-The exact dispersion relation for the dimenisonalized \emph{full Euler} system is recalled below:
+In what follows, we will show that the eB model with factorized high order derivatives have better dispersive properties when compared to models including the eB model without factorization and other lower-order models.
+The dispersion relation corresponding to~\eqref{eq:eGNLW3} can be derived by investigating the linear behavior of small perturbation to a constant state solution $(\zetabar,\vbar)$ and then looking for the corresponding plane wave solutions of the form $(\zeta^0,v^0)e^{i(kx-wt)}$:

-For small wavenumbers, the Taylor expansions of~\eqref{rdeGN} and~\eqref{rdFE} are respectively: The two previous Taylor expansions are equivalent provided that $\alpha=1$.
-(See numerical test~\ref{BRHWswn}).
-This equivalence doest not hold any more for larger wavenumbers which makes the choice of $\alpha$ in~\eqref{rdeGN} essential.
+The choice of $\alpha$ is classically made to obtain a good matching with the dispersion relation of the full Euler equations around the rest state $(\zetabar,\vbar)=(0,0)$.
+The exact dispersion relation for the \emph{full Euler} system is recalled below:

-We describe hereafter a classical approach to find an optimal value of $\alpha$ when studying monochromatic waves of wavenumber $k$.
-Let us define firstly the linear phase and group velocities associated to~\eqref{rdeGN} as
+For small wave numbers, the Taylor expansions of~\eqref{rdeGN} (with $(\zetabar,\vbar)=(0,0)$) and~\eqref{rdFE} are equivalent and the choice of $\alpha$ does not play any role in the leading terms (see numerical test~\ref{BRHWswn}).
+Indeed, one has:

-After determining the value of $k$, we choose $\alpha$ such that the phase velocity $C_{eB}^p(k)$ and the reference phase velocity $C_S^p(k)$, coming from Stokes linear theory are uniform.
+Classically, finding an optimal value of $\alpha$ for a range of values of $k$ requires the minimization of the squared relative weighted error defined below:

-This strategy is only appropriate when considering a particular wavelength.
-However, finding an optimal value of $\alpha$ for a range of values of $k$ requires the minimization the squared relative weighted error defined below:
+over some range $k \in [0,K]$, where $C^p_S(k)$ and $C^g_S(k)$ are respectively the reference phase and group velocities associated with the Stokes linear theory.
+The division by $k$ will emphasize the importance of keeping errors to a minimum in shallow water.
+The linear phase and group velocities associated to~\eqref{rdeGN} are defined as:

-over some range $k \in [0,K]$, where $C^g_S(k)$ is the reference group velocity associated with the Stokes linear theory.
+The weighted averaged error~\eqref{wae} has an absolute minimum of ($60 \% $) for $w_{\alpha,eB}$ defined in~\eqref{rdeGN} (with $(\zetabar,\vbar)=(0,0)$) in the dispersive range $0 \leq k \leq 10$.
+The optimal value for $\alpha$ in this case does not play any role and $\alpha=1$ is set.
+This very big error shows that the eB model~\eqref{eq:eGNLW3} without factorizing high order derivatives on $\zeta$ has a limited range of applicability and thus poor dispersion properties in large wave numbers regime.

-It is clearly seen that the weighted averaged error has an absolute minimum of ($0.08 \% $) in the dispersive range $0 \leq k \leq 1$.
-The optimum value for $\alpha$ is 0.8351.
-Nevertheless, the error starts to grow rapidly when $K \geq 2$, showing that the model~\eqref{eq:eGNLW3dim1} has a limited range of applicability and thus poor dispersion properties in intermediate and large wave numbers regime (see Figures~\ref{fig1} and~\ref{fig1'}).
+In fact, in Figure~\ref{fig1'}, a clear discrepancy is observed between both ratios $\dfrac{C_{eB,1}^p}{C^p_S}$ (phase velocity, red solid line) and $\dfrac{C_{eB,1}^g}{C^g_S}$ (group velocity, blue solid line) with $\alpha=1$ when compared with the reference from Stokes theory (black solid line) when $k > 2$.
+On the contrary, a very good correspondence is observed in small wave numbers regime (i.e when $k \leq 1$).
+This shows that the eB model~\eqref{eq:eGNLW3} without factorizing high order derivatives on $\zeta$ has good dispersion properties in small wave numbers regime ($k\leq 1$).
+However, this is not the case in larger wave numbers regime ($k >2$).